What is Testfakta Bio-based?

 Who checks whether the certification keeps its promises?

-Testfakta Bio-based Europe AB in cooperation with the independent, state-owned RISE Research Institutes of Sweden AB.
-Testfakta is in charge of developing criteria for certification and marketing.
-It is also Testfakta that issues the Testfakta Bio-based certificate.
-RISE evaluates whether a product meets the certification criteria, and is also in charge of chemical analysis to determine products’ bio-based content.
-The Testfakta Bio-based certificate is issued based on the results from RISE evaluation and technical analysis.
+Testfakta Biobased Europe AB cooperates with the state-owned Research Institutes of Sweden AB (RISE).
+Testfakta Bio-based is in charge of labelling and marketing criteria, and also issues the Testfakta Bio-based certificate.
+RISE assesses whether a product meets the criteria for labelling.
+RISE is also responsible for performing technical measurements to verify the bio-based content of products.
+Testfakta Bio-based issues the certificate on the basis of the results from RISE’s review and technical measurement.

-In addition, market checks and spot checks are carried out to ensure that the product does not change during the three years for which the certification is valid.
-This guarantees that, throughout the certification period, the product meets the requirements for quality, performance and bio-based material content.
+After a certificate has been issued, market spot checks are carried out to verify that there are no changes in the product during the three years for which the label is valid.
+This guarantees that the product fulfils the certification requirements throughout the period.

 Who is behind Testfakta Bio-based?